-Following the awarding of my doctorate, I worked in psychiatric staff positions at South Beach Psychiatric Center, Bronx Psychiatric Center and Lenox Hill Hospital- where I was the director of outpatient group psychotherapy.
-After postdoctoral study and certification in psychodynamic psychotherapy from the New York University Postdoctoral Program, as well as the Organization Program of the William Alanson White Institute, I conducted a New York City consultation practice for over 25 years.
-Following completion of an Executive MBA at Baruch College, I continued to teach in the psychology faculty on Baruch’s International Masters in Human Resources and Personnel Psychology, including the development of innovative group-based programs in Singapore and Taipei.
+After receiving my clinical psychology doctorate in 1981, I worked in psychiatric staff positions at South Beach Psychiatric Center, Bronx Psychiatric Center and Lenox Hill Hospital- where I was director of the outpatient group psychotherapy program.
+After postdoctoral study and certification in psychoanalytic psychotherapy from the New York University Postdoctoral Program, as well as the Organization Program of the William Alanson White Institute, I conducted a New York City consultation practice for over 25 years.
+Following completion of an Executive MBA at Baruch College, I continued to teach in the psychology faculty on Baruch’s International Masters in Human Resources and Personnel Psychology, which included the development of innovative group-based programs in Singapore and Taipei.
 Among other projects, I have conducted both short and long-term consultations in higher educational institutions as well as with the New York City Fire Department, following the attacks of September 11, 2001.
-Beginning in 2008, I have designed and implemented programs in the development of entrepreneurial businesses for reluctant, middle-aged, demoralised professionals.
-Since coming to Ireland, I have lectured in Organizational Behavior at University College Dublin, and in Psychoanalysis at Trinity College Dublin
+Beginning in 2008, I designed and implemented programs in the development of entrepreneurial businesses for demoralized, middle-aged, professionals.

 Since coming to Dublin, I have lectured in Organizational Behavior at University College Dublin, and in Psychoanalysis at Trinity College.
 I am a Chartered Psychologist in the Psychological Society of Ireland as well as a member of the Irish Forum for Psychoanalytic Psychotherapy and the International Sandor Ferenczi Network.
 I serve as Assistant Editor on the American Journal of Psychoanalysis.

 I can be contacted at Ian AT iansmiller.com